Join Us & Get Wine 101 Course 75% Off

 • Cabernet Franc

-This variety is having a renaissance worldwide, but the force is with us in South America too.
-Argentina is turning around some excellent quality Cabernet Franc from Lujan de Cuyo and the Uco Valley in particular, and Chile is revisiting its old vines of Cabernet Franc in Maule for top blends and single variety wines.
+This variety is having a renaissance worldwide, but the force is with us in South America, too.
+Argentina is turning out excellent-quality Cabernet Franc from Luján de Cuyo and, in particular, the Uco Valley, and Chile is revisiting its old-vine Cabernet Franc in Maule for top blends and single-varietal wines.

 Written byAmanda Barnes